 Can you put 120 film in 35mm cameras, or 35mm in 120 cameras?

 I see this one coming up a lot in Google Search, and the short answer is no, you cannot put 120 film (a.k.a. medium format) in a 35mm camera.
-The fact is, 120 film is larger than most 35mm cameras.
+A roll of 120 film is almost as large as most 35mm cameras are themselves.

 But, if you buy the right film holder (like this one on Amazon), it is possible to put a 35mm film into a 120 camera.
 Many photographers even love experimenting with 35mm film in medium format cameras, because it creates panoramic images with exposed sprocket holes.